 Here are three other healthy ways to adjust your lifestyle to reverse prediabetes:

-(1) Swap animal-based proteins (e.g. red and processed meats) for more plant-based ones (e.g. beans, lentils, tofu).
-This helps reduce the saturated fat in the diet while also increasing fiber intake, resulting in a lower risk for insulin resistance, pre-diabetes, and type 2 diabetes.
+(1) Swap animal-based proteins (e.g., red and processed meats) for more plant-based ones (e.g., beans, lentils, tofu).
+This helps reduce saturated fat in the diet while increasing fiber intake, resulting in a lower risk of insulin resistance, pre-diabetes, and type 2 diabetes.
 [4]

 (3) Get moving!
 Engaging in more physical activity is crucial for reversing prediabetes.
-Physical exercise helps lower blood glucose levels, improve glycemic control and increase insulin sensitivity due to its effects on stimulating pathways relating to glucose uptake.
-For more information on how exercise impacts diabetes, read our blog on the topic.
+Physical exercise helps lower blood glucose levels, improve glycemic control, and increase insulin sensitivity by stimulating pathways involved in glucose uptake.
+Read our article for more information on how exercise impacts diabetes.

 Let’s Recap: Prediabetes & The Best Ways to Treat It